Pustovna/compiler/readme.txt

-This is two part of a compiler for a C/C++ like language.
+This is two parts of a compiler for a C/C++ like language.
 Implemented syntactic and semantic analysis.
 Language description is available in file Language.